ICIQ/iciq.github.io/_posts/2012-10-11-blogging_ipython_notebooks_with_jekyll.md

 subtitle: easy-peasy
 categories: blog-post notebook
 ---
+Note: this post was originally written by [David Ketcheson](http://www.davidketcheson.info/2012/10/11/blogging_ipython_notebooks_with_jekyll.html).

 > **Update as of December 2014: Don't bother using what's below; go to [Christop Corley's blog](http://cscorley.github.io/2014/02/21/blogging-with-ipython-and-jekyll/) for a much better setup!**

 I've been playing around with [iPython notebooks](http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html) for a while and planning to use them instead of [SAGE](http://www.sagemath.org/) worksheets for my numerical analysis course next spring.
 As a warmup, I wrote an iPython notebook explaining a bit about internal stability of Runge-Kutta methods and showing some new research results using [NodePy](http://numerics.kaust.edu.sa/nodepy/).

 I also wanted to post the notebook on my blog here; the ability to more easily